yusitnikov/fix-webm-duration/README.md

 `ysFixWebmDuration` will parse and fix your file asynchronously and will call your callback once the result is ready.

-If the original blob already contains duration metadata section, the callback will receive it without any changes made.
+If the original blob already contains duration metadata section and the duration value is not empty, the callback will receive it without any changes made.

 Example: